K IS IN Trouble is my first graphic novel.

 There’s a well known saying; “May you live in interesting times.”

-This is a very interesting time to be a political cartoonist.
+It was, for me, a very interesting time to be a political cartoonist.

 Also, a bit nuts.